-Vaccinations are being delivered according to priority groups identified by the Joint Committee of Vaccination and Immunisation (JCVI).
-The vaccinations will take place at a local vaccination service (led by GPs, practice nurses and community pharmacists) who are responsible for delivering the vaccine to people in your community.
+Vaccinations have been delivered according to priority groups identified by the Joint Committee of Vaccination and Immunisation (JCVI).
+The majority of vaccinations take place at a local vaccination service (led by GPs, practice nurses and community pharmacists) who are responsible for delivering the vaccine to people in your community.

 The NHS is prioritising the rollout of the COVID-19 vaccine.
 When it is your turn to get the vaccine you will be contacted.
 This may be by phone or letter from your GP or national NHS booking service.

 Covid Vaccine latest – 13th December 2021